CodewithVishal73/jbbmo-Introduction-to-it-and-GitHub/README.md

 Output
    simple interest = p*t*r
 ```
-This project is part of a GitHub and Git CLI assignment.
+This project is part of GitHub cli

 _© 2022 XYZ, Inc._